evandisoft/RedOnion/README.md

 [CommonScriptApi](CommonScriptApi.md) - Our tentative, WIP API shared by Lua and ROS for interacting with the game in various ways.
 May be changed dramatically in the future.

 ## Videos
-Videos about this mod will on [this channel](https://www.youtube.com/channel/UChduoYTVOtAH0NA-Lj8EiKA).
+Demonstration videos for this mod are on [this channel](https://www.youtube.com/channel/UChduoYTVOtAH0NA-Lj8EiKA).